Student Spotlight - Chaisson Allen, MSED Sport Administration

 In 2016, Allen joined the University of Miami’s men basketball staff, led by Coach Jim Larranga, where he currently assists in helping members of the basketball team succeed as athletes and students.
 As an employee of the University, Allen decided to take advantage of the university’s well-respected online sport administration program.

-The program provided the flexibility Allen required as a full-time professional as well as allowed him to develop a more in-depth understanding of the sport industry in areas he had not previously be exposed to such as sport law.
+The program provided the flexibility Allen required as a full-time professional as well as allowed him to develop a more in-depth understanding of the sport industry in areas he had not previously been exposed to, such as sport law.

 In the classroom Allen has enjoyed building off the marketing and business courses he learned as an undergraduate as well as interacting with a geographically and professionally diverse group of students.